 In the EU, Googling for most names now yields this notice: “Some results may have been removed under data protection law in Europe.”
-By mid-July, more than 70,000 removal requests covering 250,000 Web pages had surged in to Google alone.
-They included ones from a doctor who received negative reviews, a man convicted of possessing images of child abuse and a former politician seeking re-election.
-The court said search companies (the ruling applies only to them) should find a “fair balance” between privacy rights and the public interest, but offered little guidance for doing so.
-Exactly how Google, Bing, Yahoo and other search engines determine which requests to honor, and how websites might appeal their decisions, isn’t clear.
+By Nov.
+25, Google had received 174,226 requests to remove links, covering 602,479 Web pages.
+They included appeals from a doctor who received negative reviews, a man convicted of possessing images of child abuse and a former politician seeking re-election.
+The court said search companies should find a “fair balance” between privacy rights and the public interest, but offered little guidance for doing so.
 Several British newspapers have had links to articles redacted from search results then later reinstated.
 Robert Peston of the BBC lamented that his writing had been cast “into oblivion” after links to a blog post he’d written about Stanley O’Neal, the former head of Merrill Lynch, disappeared.
-Peston assumed O’Neal had complained; it was actually someone who had left a comment on the post.
-Early tallies suggested that criminals made up a fairly high percentage of those interested in being forgotten.
+And now privacy regulators are pushing search engines to apply the right to their websites outside the European Union.

 "We essentially have undone forgetting.
 The past has begun to follow us." -- Prof. Viktor Mayer-Schonberger, Oxford University